 Imagine, you are tired and have just had a meeting with the hotel owner.

 Bookings are down, and they want results.
-You sit at your desk and load up the Hotel website and wonder ‘what am I going to do, how am I going to increase the hotel sales revenue?’
+You sit at your desk and load up the Hotel website and wonder ‘what am I going to do, how am I going to increase the hotel’s direct revenue?’

 Well, fear not.

 In this article, we are going to show you not one but five ways you can increase your hotel occupancy by focusing on the right methods.
 We will dip our toes into scientifically proven psychological techniques that will ensure that people who are visiting your hotel website convert into customers and increase your direct bookings.

 Ready?
 Let’s do this;

-1. Show Social Proof To Increase Hotel Bookings
+1. Show Social Proof To Increase Hotel Direct Bookings

 When it comes to humans, we are creatures of habit and one habit is a major part of modern life.
 Put simply we like to do what others are doing.
 This is called social proof.